tinyclub/linux-lab/README.md

     $ sudo apt-get install linux-generic-lts-trusty

-## Quickstart
+## Quickstart: Boot a board

-Login the VNC page via `tools/docker/vnc` with the password printed in the console, and then open the 'Linux Lab' desktop shortcut on the desktop to launch into the Lab, and issue the following command to boot the prebuilt kernel and rootfs on the default `versatilepb` board:
+Issue the following command to boot the prebuilt kernel and rootfs on the default `versatilepb` board:

     $ make boot